ProSiebenSat.1 Media: History

 In December 2017, Studio71 and over 15 other companies were merged to create Red Arrow Studios.

-In July 2022, Red Arrow Studios had announced that they have exited the American television industry by selling their US division to Peter Chernin's new global independent production company The North Road Company.
+In July 2022 when Chernin Entertainment founder & president and founder of The Chernin Group, Peter Chernin, had depatured The Chernin Group parent and announced that he had taken his film & television production company Chernin Entertainment & its unscripted production studio Words + Pictures and established a global independent and production content studio called The North Road Company, Red Arrow Studios exited the American television production industry had sold its American entertainment production operations (which were Half Yard Productioms, Left/Right, Kinetic Content, Dorsey Pictures and 44 Blue Productions) to Peter Chernin's new global production studio The North Road Company as it became subsidiarires of Chernin's new global content company.

 In November 2022, four months after selling their American television production outfit to Peter Chernin's The North Road Company and the creation of two German production companies, Red Arrow Studios announced it was restructuring its international production and distribution operations and rebranding as Seven.One Studios; the international distribution division, Red Arrow Studios International, continued using the Red Arrow Studios name and its operations, following the sale of subsidiary Red Arrow Studios' U.S. production arm to the Peter Chernin-owned The North Road Company in July of that year and the creation of two German production companies, Cheerio Entertainment and Flat White Productions.

 In June 2024, Seven.One Studios had announced that they've shutting down their London-based British scripted drama television production company Endor Productions.

+In July 2024, its international distribution division, Red Arrow Studios International was rebranded to Seven.One Studios International.